 Fiscal 2011 Fiscal 2010 (Decrease) Increase

-(in millions) · · ·
+(in millions)

-Net gains on the CWAE Divestiture and related activities \$(83.7) \$ - \$(83.7)
+Net gains on the CWAE Divestiture and related activities \$(83.7) \$ - \$ (83.7)

 Loss on obligation from put option of Ruffino shareholder 60.0 34.3 25.7

 Other costs 3.5 31.2 (27.7)

-\$(20.2) \$65.5 \$(85.7)
+\$(20.2) \$65.5 \$ (85.7)

 The decrease in other costs above is driven primarily by the Company's Global Initiative.
 The decrease in CWAE's selling, general and administrative expenses is primarily due to the divestiture of the U.K. cider business and the CWAE Divestiture.
-The increase in CWNA's selling, general and administrative expenses is due to increases (on a constant currency basis) in general and administrative expenses of \$21.4 million, selling expenses of \$15.2 million and advertising expenses of \$9.6 million, combined with an unfavorable year-over-year foreign currency translation impact of \$9.1 million.
-The increases in general and administrative expenses and selling expenses are primarily due to (i) costs associated with Project Fusion, (ii) higher compensation and benefits driven largely by higher annual management incentive compensation expense, and (iii) higher consulting service fees associated with the segment's review of certain business and process improvement opportunities.
-The increase in advertising expenses is primarily due to a planned increase in marketing and advertising spend behind the segment's branded wine and spirits portfolio.
-The increase in Corporate Operations and Other's selling, general and administrative expenses is due to an increase in general and administrative expenses resulting largely from higher annual management incentive compensation expense and higher stock-based compensation expense.
+The increase in CWNA's selling, general and administrative expenses is due to increases (on a constant currency basis) in general and administrative expenses of \$21.4 million, selling expenses of \$1.5.2 million and advertising expenses of \$9.6 million, combined with an unfavorable year-over-year foreign currency translation impact of \$9.1 million.
+The increases in general and administrative expenses are primarily due to (i) costs associated with Project Fusion, (ii) higher compensation and benefits driven largely by higher annual management incentive compensation expense, and (iii) higher consulting service fees associated with the segment's review of certain business and process improvement opportunities.
+The increase in Corporate Operations and Other's selling, general and administrative expenses is due to an increase in general and administrative expenses in Corporate Operations and Other's selling, general and administrative expenses is due to an increase in general and administrative expenses resulting largely from higher annual management incentive compensation expense.